jonfryd/tifoon/README.md

 # Tifoon: Open Network Ports Monitoring

-This is an attempt to create an application in Java which can effectively monitor open ports in networks of host machines/devices by comparing consecutive scans against a known "good" baseline.
+This is an attempt to create an application in Java which can effectively monitor and audit open ports in networks of host machines/devices by comparing consecutive scans against a known "good" baseline.

 Open services/ports is a significant security threat, which is why monitoring what ports are open and